When the walls of your house have collapsed, you will loose security, but what a horizon!

 The history of ethnic Chinese shows some similarities with the history of the Jews.

 A Jewish woman has told me the story of her grandmother.
 Her grandmother was born out of wedlock in Dresden in the beginning of the century.
 The Jewish family of her father’s side did not accept her as a Jew.
 Consequently she suffered a great deal from the hypocrisy of her Jewish family.
 Only when she was 19 years old, her parents got married.
 And only then she became officially Jew, acquiring the property and the acceptance of the wealthy, upper middle class of Jewish in Frankfurt.
 But it was during World War II that her dubious origin became her lifesaver.
-She managed to avoid deportation by proving that she was an illegitimate child and therefor she was officially declared non-Jewish.
+She managed to avoid deportation by proving she was an illegitimate child and therefore she was officially declared non-Jewish.
 Her remarkable story once again outlines the cruel irony of history and the power-related construction of ethnic identity.

 Throughout history, the dominant ethnic group has constantly defines ethnic minorities as the Other, like I have been constructed as ‘Chinese’ again and again.